YeahNotSewerSide/DuinoCoin_cluster/README.md

 File Android_cluster.py - is a miner for cluster, don't forget to change server address and worker name right in the script.
 It doesn't need folder PCMiner_2.4_resources

+How many devices can I connect? - As many as you want

 # ToDo:

 Optimize job dispatching/ending, implement competing between devices doing same job